jjazzboss/JJazzLabToolkit/README.md

 For example, you can use it to :

 - add automatic backing track generation to your app
-- experiment a plugin which analyzes chord progressions
+- try developing a new backing track generation plugin
 - make a small utility to batch-convert .sng files to .mp3
 - ...